Articles

 Return on Invested Capital = NOPAT (or EBIAT) / Assets - Cash - Current Liabilities

-A Practical Guide to Analyzing Any Stock (With Examples) Image 20
+A Practical Guide to Analyze Any Stock (With Examples) Image 20

 Startups typically have low debt (liabilities) and high equity